jrbotvinick/jrbotvinick.github.io/_pages/about.md

   </div>
 </div>

-Here are some video illustrations from my research:
+Here are some video illustrations from my computational work:

 <style>
 .video-carousel {